Yarr/Yarr/docs/itkpixv2.md

 We recommend the following tuning routine:

-1. Tune global threshold to 1000e
+1. Tune global threshold to 1200e
+2. Tune global preamp to 7 ToT @ 6000e
+3. Tune global threshold to 1200e
-2. Tune pixel threshold to 1000e
+4. Tune pixel threshold to 1000e

 ## Active Lanes